-‘Grand Theft Auto’ Black Friday Sale: 40% Discount,GTA$1.25M Bonus Via Rockstar’s Thanksgiving Weekend Sale
+‘Grand Theft Auto’ Black Friday Sale: 40% Discount, GTA$1.25M Bonus Via Rockstar’s Thanksgiving Weekend Sale

 — Amber (@amberrmk) November 21, 2017

-But for those few souls who do not yet possess a copy of GTA5, Rockstar is sweetening the deal even further by giving away an offer that is just too enticing to resist.
+But for those few souls who do not yet possess a copy of GTA 5, Rockstar is sweetening the deal even further by offering a deal that is just too enticing to resist.
 Purchasing the title during the Weekend Sale will entitle one to a cool GTA$1.25M bonus, a sum that should surely help kickstart one’s career in GTA Online.

-But for those already knee-deep in the game’s criminal underworld, they still benefit from Rockstar’s Weekend Sale.
-The developer is offering a 25 percent discount on Megalodon Shark Cash Card and a 20 percent discount Whale Shark Cash Card to help players boost their Maze Bank account balance.
+But for those already knee-deep in the game’s criminal underworld, you can still benefit from Rockstar’s Weekend Sale.
+The developer is offering a 25 percent discount on Megalodon Shark Cash Cards and a 20 percent discount on Whale Shark Cash Cards to help players boost their Maze Bank account balance.

 Grand Theft Auto 5 is now considered a major cash cow for Take-Two Interactive, the parent company of Rockstar Games.
-Since the title was launched back in 2013, the game is a commercial success having sold a staggering 85 million units.
+Since the title was launched back in 2013, the game has been a commercial success, having sold a staggering 85 million units.

-Based on the combined physical and digital sales of the game across all platforms, Take-Two announced the GTA 5 is the all-time, best-selling title in the U.S. The title’s success is a major contributor to the company’s marked net revenue increase to $443.6 million, compared to $420.2 million year-on-year.
+Based on the combined physical and digital sales of the game across all platforms, Take-Two announced GTA 5 is the all-time best-selling title in the U.S. The title’s success is a major contributor to the company’s marked net revenue increase to $443.6 million, compared to $420.2 million year-on-year.

 [Feature Image by Rockstar Games]